So far we have looked at the first four days of creation:

 - Summarize the creation events that occurred on day 5 of creation from Genesis 1:20-23 and what stands out to you about the processes?

-- What this the difference between the evolutionist creation of life and that recorded in Genesis?
+- What is the difference between the order of evolutionist's appearance of life and that which is recorded in Genesis?